-We may lose contracts through competitive bidding or be required to substantially lower prices in order to retain contracts, which could negatively impact our revenues.
+We may lose contracts through competitive bidding or be required to substantially lower prices in order to retain certain contracts, which could negatively impact our revenues.

 We derive a significant portion of our revenues from markets in which we have exclusive arrangements pursuant to municipal contracts.
 Our municipal contracts are for a specified term and are, or will be, subject to competitive bidding in the future.
-Although we intend to bid on additional municipal contracts in our target markets, we may not always, or ever, be the successful bidder.
+Although we intend to bid on additional municipal contracts in our target markets from time to time if and when suitable opportunities arise, we may not, if ever, be successful in winning bids, especially considering the significant increase in competitivity and margin compression in the market during the course of 2018.
 In addition, municipalities may unilaterally terminate any agreements on grounds of serving the public interest.
 If we are unable to replace revenue from contracts lost through competitive bidding or early termination or from lowering prices pursuant to the competitive bidding process for existing contracts, our revenues could decline.